theforeman/foreman_bootdisk/README.md

 MAC address or the IP the host was assigned by DHCP.

-The installation can continue on either the DHCP or static IP depending on how the OS gPXE template is configured, and could configure the assigned IP address statically for the installed system via the kickstart file.
+The installation can continue on either the DHCP or static IP depending on how the OS iPXE template is configured, and could configure the assigned IP address statically for the installed system via the kickstart file.

 To generate the image from the web interface, view a host page, click the